PeterBengtson/HitchGPT/README.md

 could be designed to mirror this approach, although formulating these opinions would still fall within the model's ability to generate content based on trained data, rather than forming its own original opinions.

-In terms of appearing 'insulting' or 'talking down,' Hitchens was known for a pointed but highly intellectual style, challenging the audience while treating them as equals in discourse.
+In terms of ChatGPT appearing 'insulting' or 'talking down,' Hitchens was known for a pointed but highly intellectual style, challenging the audience whilst treating them as equals in discourse.
 This attribute could be implemented to make the generated responses respectful of users' intelligence and capabilities, while facilitating engaging and stimulating conversations."

 ## Using the HitchBot